SuperNEMO-DBD/Falaise/modules/SimRC/README.rst

   the  simulated decays  (by  default, we  use  a *constant  activity* model).

-  - It is possible to  select a list of runs,  to use a single default  run of  30  months (nominal  exposure  for the  SuperNEMO demonstrator experiment)
+  - It is possible to  select a list of runs described in a file.
+    By default, this driver uses a single default  ideal  30  months run starting on 2023-01-01 at 00:00:00 (nominal  exposure  for the  SuperNEMO demonstrator experiment)
-  - It  is possible  to define  an  *activity model*  with a  changing activity value  depending on  different running  periods (example: can be useful for modeling  unstable radon activity in the tracker gas).
+  - It  is possible  to define  an  *activity model*  with a  changing activity  value  depending  on different  running  periods.
+This feature can  be used for  modeling unstable radon activity  in the tracker gas for  example.
 Several activity models  are provided in Falaise (*constant*, *constant  per period*, *exponential decay*), more can be implemented.

+    If not  specified, a default  constant activity model is  used and the decay event  timestamps are sampled as if the  activity of the simulated decaying isotope was constant along the selected running period.

 - **tracker cell status  tagging** : the simulated  truth tracker hits are tagged with a specific  status that informs if the corresponding cell is dead, off, has no anode or cathode signal(s)...
 This status depends on  the current running  period the event  timestamp belongs to.
+A dedicated  service (``snemo::tracker_cell_status_service'') is responsible of  the accouting of tracker  cells status.
+It can  use a local file  as well as  a database  access to implement  the tracker cell status timetable.
 - **calorimeter OM status tagging**  : the simulated truth calorimeter hits  (main wall,  X-calon gamma  veto) are  tagged with  a specific status that  informs if the  corresponding OM is dead,  off...
 This status depends  on the  current running  period the  event timestamp belongs          to.
+A          dedicated          service (``snemo::calorimeter_om_status_service'')  is  responsible  of  the accouting  of OMs  status.
+It  can use  a local  file as  well as  a database access to implement the calorimeter OM status timetable.

 The SimRC modules uses several new classes implemented in Falaise: